lucienlazar/plsql-application-locking/README.md

 # PL/SQL Application Locking

-PL/SQL Application Locking is a core PL/SQL framework that implements logical locking of objects at application level.
+PL/SQL Application Locking is a core PL/SQL framework that implements logical locking of objects at application level for applications that use Oracle databases.
 You can download and integrate it free in your application.
 For a custom and complex implementation please check the <a href="https://github.com/lucienlazar/plsql-application-locking#hire-me">Hire Me</a> section and contact me at https://www.lucianlazar.com/.

 # Context